GrantStreetGroup/DBIx-BatchChunker/README.md

 The number of seconds to sleep after each chunk.
 It uses [Time::HiRes](https://metacpan.org/pod/Time%3A%3AHiRes)'s version, so fractional numbers are allowed.

-Default is 0, which is fine for most operations.
-But, it is highly recommended to turn this on (say, 1 to 5 seconds) for really long one-off DB operations, especially if a lot of disk I/O is involved.
-Without this, there's a chance that the slaves will have a hard time keeping up, and/or the master won't have enough processing power to keep up with standard load.
+Default is 0.5 seconds, which is fine for most operations.
+You can likely get away with zero for smaller operations, but test it out first.
+If processing is going to take up a lot of disk I/O, you may want to consider a higher setting.
+If the database server spends too much time on processing, the replicas may have a hard time keeping up with standard load.

 This will increase the overall processing time of the loop, so try to find a balance between the two.

+(This was previously defaulted to 0 seconds, prior to v1.0.0.)

 ### process\_past\_max